 Note: Councillor English left the meeting at 7.25 p.m. before the voting on this item, but returned before consideration of the next item.
-Therefore, Councillor English did not vote on this item although he was entitled to do so.
+Therefore, Councillor English did not vote on this item.

-107. AIR QUALITY DEVELOPMENT PLAN DOCUMENT (LOCAL PLAN) - SCOPING measures in conjunction with development.
-This included encouraging the use of sustainable transport modes, as well as the adoption of new technologies such as electric vehicle charging points which had the potential to reduce emissions.
+107. AIR QUALITY DEVELOPMENT PLAN DOCUMENT (LOCAL PLAN) - SCOPING encouraging the use of sustainable transport modes, as well as the adoption of new technologies such as electric vehicle charging points which had the potential to reduce emissions.